Information scrambling and entanglement in quantum approximate optimization algorithm circuits: Preliminaries

 which is well-defined to characterize information scrambling.
 If there is no scrambling, all information of $A$ will be found in $C$ or $D$ (suppose $\left|A\right|<\left|C\right|,\left|D\right|$), either $I\left(A:C\right)$ or $I\left(A:D\right)$ equals to $I\left(A:CD\right)$ and another one equals to zero, then Eq.~$\left(\ref{eq:tri-info}\right)$ turns to be zero.
 If information of $A$ is fully scrambled to the whole output system, we cannot recover the information only by accessing $C$ or $D$, which means $I\left(A:C\right)=I\left(A:D\right)\sim0$, then we obtain $I_{3}\left(A:C:D\right)\sim-I\left(A:CD\right)\sim-2\left|A\right|$.

 Tripartite mutual information is also defined as topological entanglement entropy in topological quantum field theory~\cite{Kitaev-prl-2006}, which is topologically invariant and represents a universal characterization of the many-body entanglement in the ground state of a topologically ordered two-dimensional system.
-Since time can be viewed as an additional dimension for quantum unitary channels, tripartite mutual information is a good way to describe the overall characteristics of entanglement in quantum channels.